dr-aheydari/ScientificComputing-Math233/HWs/HW3/README.md

 ````

-And the initial condition for the above simulations can be found in the file `XyFunction_Fun.cpp`
+And the initial condition for the above simulations can be found in the file `XYFunction_Fun.cpp`